-The horizontal tools bar can be found in the upper left hand corner of the screen, right next to the main menu.
+The horizontal tools bar can be found in the upper left-hand corner of the screen, next to the main menu.

 Hover over any category icon to see a dropdown list of available tools.

 Selecting objects is one of the main and most frequent actions.
-So we recommend using hotkeys to make your workflow much faster.
+It is possible to select objects both on the scene and on the left bar.
+We recommend using hotkeys to speed up the workflow.

-Ctrl key, and then you can select the object at once.
+Ctrl/Cmdkey, and then select the object right away.

-This is the tool that is used in Studio by default, that is, when no other tool is selected.
+This is the tool that is used in Studio by default, when no other tool is selected.
 In this mode, you select objects one by one.